jacobkrantz/ProbSyllabifier/README.md

 *MatrixB.txt*
 Holds the information from Matrix B
 *syllabDict.txt*
 Houses the dictionary created in NISTSyllab.py.

----
-###Tokenization

-####Program Order:

-*brownTokenizer.py*
-tokenizes a corpus
-*freqLst.py*
-generates a file containing the 1000 most frequent words given a tokenized corpus
-*randomWords.py*
-follows FreqLst.py. generates a random subset of words given a tokenized grouping of words
+*phoneCategoriesArp.txt*
+Holds the categories for the Arpabet phones *phoneCategoriesIPA.txt*
+Holds the temporary categories for the IPA phones

 ####Corpus Files: